-These switches are an excellent choice for mixed Ethernet, Fast Ethernet, and Gigabit Ethernet installations where significant growth is expected in the near future.
-In a basic stand-alone configuration, it can provide direct full-duplex connections to workstations or servers.
-When the time comes for further expansion, just connect to another hub or switch using one of the Fast Ethernet ports built into the front panel or a Gigabit Ethernet port on a plug-in SFP transceiver.
+The SF-4024FL is an excellent choice for mixed Ethernet, Fast Ethernet, and Gigabit Ethernet installations where significant growth is expected in the near future.
+In a basic stand-alone configuration, it can provide direct full-duplex connections for up to 28 workstations or servers.
+When the time comes for further network expansion, you can easily build on this basic configuration by adding Fast Ethernet or Gigabit Ethernet links directly to one or more workgroup switches.

-In the figure below, the switch is operating as a collapsed backbone for a small LAN.
-It is providing dedicated 100 Mbps full-duplex connections to workstations and 1000 Mbps full-duplex connections to power users and servers.
+In the figure below, this switch is operating as a collapsed backbone for a small LAN.
+It is providing dedicated full-duplex connections to workstations, power users, and servers

-Figure 2-1.
-Collapsed Backbone
+Figure 2-1 Collapsed Backbone